Tommy Edman Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Tommy Edman and his .586 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+The St. Louis Cardinals, including Tommy Edman and his .700 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Anthony DeSclafani and the San Francisco Giants at Oracle Park, Wednesday at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Giants.
+In his most recent game, he hit a home run while going 1-for-4 against the Giants.

 Tommy Edman Game Info & Props vs. the Giants